exil0867/OptimizerX/README.md

 # OptimizerX
 A Node.js tool that automatically optimizes internet/computer performance when specific system process is running (By programmatically enabling 'MAC Restrict Mode' in the Router and stopping any resource-heavy app).
 Which will free up the Memory ,CPU usage & Optimize the internet connection.

+Note: It will set everything back to normal once none of the specified processes are running.